nicosalm/salm.dev/src/writing/cs-data-science-done-right/index.md

 ### The Boilerplate

 The boilerplate in the Data Science major is the set of classes I had to go through no matter what: the R programming and tidyverse tutorial (<abbr title="Data Science Modeling I">STAT 240</abbr>), AP Stats 2.0 (<abbr title="Data Science Modeling II">STAT 340</abbr>), and the yucky gobbledygook of intro to "data science programming," a.k.a.
 Python (<abbr title="Data Science Programming I">CS 220</abbr> & <abbr title="Data Science Programming II">CS 320</abbr>).
 I endured that slog, and then I was out!
-Only interesting classes remained.
+Only interesting classes remain.

 ### Good Courses